ZeissIQS/zeiss-inspect-addon-api/doc/python_api/python_api.md

 ```

 Return the number of API processes instances which are running in parallel.
 A service can
 be configured to start more than one API process for parallelization.
-This makes sense only
-if the calling instance is threaded, like the recalculation features in ZEISS Inspect.

 #### gom.api.services.Service.get_status